 3. UNAUTHORIZED GROUP WORK.
 Unauthorized collaborating with others.

-Typical Examples Include: Working with another person or persons on any activity that is intended to be individual work, where such collaboration has not been energifically.
+Typical Examples Include: Working with another person or persons on any activity that is intended to be individual work, where such collaboration has not been specifically authorized by the instructor.

-that is intended to be individual work, where such collaboration has not been specifically authorized by the instructor.
 4. FABRICATION, FALSIFICATION, AND MISREPRESENTATION.
 Unauthorized altering or inventing of any information or citation that is used in assessing academic work.

-Typical Examples Include: Inventing or counterfeiting data or information; falsely citing the source of information; altering the record of or reporting false information about practicum or clinical experiences; altering grade reports or other academic records; submitting a false excuse for absence or tardiness in a scheduled academic exercise; lying to an instructor to increase a grade.
+Typical Examples Include: Inventing or counterfeiting data or information; falsely citing the source of information; altering the record of or reporting false information about practicum or clinical experiences; altering grade reports or other academic records; submitting a false excuse for a class absence or tardiness in a scheduled academic exercise; lying to an instructor to increase a grade.